Please note

 -

 Maddi, an RM, is going on maternity leave.
-She contacts BCCNM and changes her registration status from practising to non-practising.
+She contacts BCCNM and changes her licensure status from practising to non-practising.
 Maddi asks Meera, the clinic manager, to update her profile on the clinic’s website to reflect her status as a "non-practising midwife."
 Meera says that isn’t necessary as Maddi is still a midwife.
 Maddi is confused as she thought she was only authorized to use the title registered midwife if she had practicing status.

 What title can she use?